brandur/sorg/content/articles/redis-streams.md

 tally of the total distance traveled for every ride in the system that's been taken.

 {{Figure "Clients sending data to the API which passes it onto the stream and is ingested by stream consumers."
-(NewImgSrcAndAlt "/assets/images/redis-streams/streaming-model.svg" "Clients sending data to the API which passes it onto the stream and is ingested by stream consumers.")}}
+(ImgSrcAndAlt "/assets/images/redis-streams/streaming-model.svg" "Clients sending data to the API which passes it onto the stream and is ingested by stream consumers.")}}

 Both producer and consumers will be using database transactions to guarantee that all information is correct.